 UniGuide started as a humble blog in a constellation of a gazillion other blogs, twinkling at varying levels of brightness.
 It was started when I was at an impasse in my life and unsure of how to get over the obstacles before me.
 I wanted to live my life better – in a number of ways.
-I thought, If only I could tap into some kind of universal guide to show me the way…
+I thought, If only I could tap into a universal guide to show me the way…

 I am not one of those people.